Coat of arms of Guayaquil: The current coat of arms

 José Joaquín de Olmedo, as President of the Superior Government Board of the Free Province of Guayaquil in November 1820, ordered that the official papers of the Cabildo bear the seal of a 5-pointed star, with a crown of laurels, a red bow and to one side the legend "Por Guayaquil independiente" (For independent Guayaquil).
-It became official symbol of the city in November 1920.
+It became the official symbol of the city in November 1920.